Zhiyee20/web-based-clothing-commerce-system/SECURITY_NOTES.md

   - file type / extension checks
   - size limits
   - controlled storage paths
-- User-uploaded private artifacts are not included in this repository.
+- User-uploaded private files are not included in this repository.

 ---

 ## 7. AI/ML Module Security Considerations
 For the Visual Search module (Python-based):
-- AI processing is treated as a separate component to reduce coupling.
+- AI processing is treated as a separate component to reduce inter-module dependencies.
-- Only required scripts and demo assets are included for showcase.
+- Only required scripts and demo assets are included.
 - Large datasets, model weights, and generated indexes may be excluded to prevent oversized repositories and accidental data exposure.

----

-## 8. Operational Notes (Interview Context)
-This repository represents a **functional prototype** and a **showcase build**.
-In a production setting, additional controls would typically be implemented, such as:
-- Environment-based secret management
-- Centralized logging with access control
-- Rate limiting for sensitive endpoints
-- Stronger file upload scanning and content policies

 ---